 #OptOutside and #HappierPlace

 Following the example of REI, everyone at Happier Place gets #OptOutside Friday off to have fun outside instead of buying, selling or staring at our devices.
-So while our website will be active, no human will process any purchases or respond to comments or messages until the next day (aka So-Much-To-Do Saturday).
+So while our website will be active, no human will process any purchases or respond to comments or messages until the next day (aka So-Much-To-Do Saturday or #ShopSmall Small Business Saturday).

-Full disclosure: we will be offering a special coupon code for Cyber Monday (valid only on 11/26/18) which will save you 18% on your entire order: CYBER18.
-Of course, we also donate 5% of every sale (not just of profit!) to the Environmental Defense Fund.
+UPDATED 11/18/2019: Like everyone else working online, we have a special sale on yet another themed day: Cyber Monday.
+We offer a special coupon code for Cyber Monday (valid only on 12/2/2019) which will save you 19% on your entire order: CYBER19.
+Of course, we also donate 5% of sales (not just of profit!) to the Environmental Defense Fund.
 So there are incentives to purchase from Happier Place – on any day but the Friday after Thanksgiving.

 We would love to see your photos of the fun you have in nature.
-If you use our hashtag #HappierPlace, we might even feature your photo on Instagram, Twitter and Facebook and on our website after Friday.
+If you use our hashtag #HappierPlace, we might even feature your photo on Instagram, Twitter and Facebook.

 You don’t share photos online?
-Then TELL us about how you opted outside in the comments below.
+Then TELL us about how you opted outside in the comment section below.

 Let’s keep inspiring each other and make the world a happier place.